 Our board of directors is devoted to our mission of significantly lowering the maternal mortality rate in Somaliland.

 Rukia Dahir is the Founder and Chair of the Board of Directors of the Edna Adan Hospital Foundation, which she launched in 2013 after a visit to the Edna Adan University Hospital.
 Rukia met Edna Adan for the first time in 1999 during her appeal to seek support to build the region’s first maternity hospital.
 She is very passionate about Edna’s work and wants to make a real difference to the lives of women in Somaliland.
-Rukia is the Principal and Managing Director RSD Strategies, LLC, an environmental management consulting firm located in Washington, DC metro area.
+Rukia is the Principal and Managing Director RSD Strategies, LLC, an environmental management consulting firm located in Washington, D.C.

 Keech Combe Shetty